 I encourage you if you're reading this, if this book has birthed in your heart a desire to advance God's kingdom by starting a home fellowship, just go for it.
 Join the family of 10,000 little lights that Wimber saw in his vision.
 You won't regret it.
 God bless!

-PRIVACY STATEMENT - Your email address will not shared with any other party!
+PRIVACY STATEMENT - Your email address is not shared with anyone!